May 2024

 Normalised Difference Vegetation Index

-Although there has been a slight decline in the plant greenness values since the last Update, levels remain above average across the region.
+There has been a decline in the plant greenness values since the last Update, with highly variable levels across the region.

 • Some of the extremely negative NDVI areas (brown patches) are water bodies.